StudioEtrange/docker-sabnzbd/README.md

 # docker sabnzbd by StudioEtrange

-* Run sabnzbd in an ubuntu docker container
+* Run sabnzbd inside a docker container built upon debian
 * Based on sabnzbd github source code
 * Choice of sabnzbd version
 * Install a concurrent (multithreaded) version of par2 from chuchusoft.com